Updated and Refreshed in 2018!

 Quality costs: The total costs of quality-related activities.
 Generally considered to be the sum of prevention, appraisal, internal and external failure costs.

 Quality engineering: The analysis of a manufacturing system at all stages to maximize the quality of the process itself and the products it produces.

 Quality Excellence for Suppliers of Telecommunications (QuEST) Forum: A partnership of telecommunications suppliers and service providers.
 The QuEST Forum developed TL 9000 (see listing).

-Quality function deployment (QFD): A structured method in which customer requirements are translated into appropriate technical requirements for each stage of product development and production.
+Quality function deployment (QFD): A structured method in which customer needs or expectations are translated into appropriate technical requirements for each stage of product development and production.
 The QFD process is often referred to as listening to the voice of the customer.

 Quality loss function: A parabolic approximation of the quality loss that occurs when a quality characteristic deviates from its target value.
 The quality loss function is expressed in monetary units: the cost of deviating from the target increases quadratically the farther the quality characteristic moves from the target.
 The formula used to compute the quality loss function depends on the type of quality characteristic being used.
 The quality loss function was first introduced in this form by Genichi Taguchi.

-Quality management system (QMS): A formalized system that documents the structure, responsibilities and procedures required to achieve effective quality management.
+Quality management system (QMS): A formal system that documents the structure, processes, roles, responsibilities and procedures required to achieve effective quality management.

 Quality rate: See “first pass yield.”

 Quality score chart: A chart for evaluating the stability of a process.
 The quality score is the weighted sum of the count of events of various classifications in which each classification is assigned a weight.